 The Bootcamp is limited to 20 participants.
 Preference will be given to applicants who:

-- submit a joint Bootcamp application as part of a two-person team interested in assessing the same program.
+- Submit a joint Bootcamp application as part of a two-person team interested in assessing the same program.

-AccessLex will cover two nights' hotel stay for participants.
+AccessLex will cover a two nights' hotel stay for participants.
 Participants will be responsible for all other travel expenses.

 Questions about the Fellowship or this application should be directed to [email protected]